pfsense/docs/source/interfaces/index.rst

 Interfaces
 **********

-Interfaces allow pfSense to communicate with networks.
-There are numerous types of interfaces that employ different protocols or connections methods to obtain connectivity between the firewall and other networks
+Interfaces allow pfSense® software to communicate with networks.
+There are numerous types of interfaces that employ different protocols or connections methods to obtain connectivity between the firewall and other networks.

 Managing Interfaces
 '''''''''''''''''''